Catholic schools in Canada: Tensions: Catholic and public schools

 People often thought that Catholic school education was not on par with public school education, but when Catholics went to public high schools after graduating Catholic elementary schools, they were able to do well and understand the material.
 The quality of Catholic school education was improving, and comments against was most likely due to rivalry between the two education systems or religious bigotry.
-Although religious material was crucial to Catholic schools’ curriculum, it is important to note that during the 1960s, the opposite was happening in public schools.
+Although religious material was crucial to Catholic schools’ curriculum, during the 1960s, the opposite was happening in public schools.
 School prayer was removed and the growing diversity in urban Ontario was creating a more secular environment.

 After gaining equal funding for Catholic schools in 1984, the Catholic schools then began to open their enrolment to the general public.
 There was debate over this idea.
 Many Catholics were against this idea.
 Many clergy worried that the integrity of the Catholic school system would diminish with the presence of non-Catholic students.
 In the 1960s, public schools started to become more secular, so the worry that the same would happen in the Catholic school system was not without precedent.

 When the equal funding for Catholic schools was enacted, many public school supporters argued that public funding for Catholic schools was unfair to other denominations.
 They argued that it was a form of religious persecution.
 While not a Christian denomination, a similar argument was voiced by Jewish communities who felt alienated by this legislation.
 Both sides worried about how to balance Catholic identity and the growing multicultural Canadian identity in a school with both Catholic and non-Catholic students.
 The public schools were different because they did not have a religiously based curriculum embedded in their ideology.

 The only political party with seats in the Ontario Provincial Parliament that supports the merging of Catholic and secular public school boards is the Green Party.